granolocks/gabekoss.com/content/notes/linux/ubuntu-12_04_rails_server.md

 # Ubuntu 12.04 Rails Server

 ## Install from ISO

-Installing from an Ubuntu 12.04 64bit ISO I opted to install several packages:
+After doing the initial install from an Ubuntu 12.04 64bit ISO I opted to install some optional packages:

 * OpenSSH Server
 * Postgres